 - a) Non-burning Alternatives to Fire.
-Each land manager shall submit to the director by March 15 annually a list of areas treated using non-burning alternatives to fire during the previous calendar year, including the number of acres, the specific types of alternatives used, and the location of these areas. - b) Long-term Fire Projections.
-Each land manager shall provide to the director by March 15 annually long-term projections of future prescribed fire activity for annual assessment of visibility impairment. - c) For a prescribed fire that covers less than 20 acres per day, the land manager shall notify the director by fax, e-mail, or phone prior to ignition of the burn when a National Weather Service Clearing Index is between 500 and 400.
-Hourly photographs, a record of any complaints, hourly meteorological conditions and an hourly description of the smoke plume shall be submitted. - d) For pile burns covering up to 30,000 cubic feet per day, the land manager shall notify the director by fax, e-mail, or phone prior to ignition of the burn when the National Weather Service Clearing Index is between 500 and 400.
-Hourly photographs, a record of any complaints, hourly meteorological conditions and an hourly description of the smoke plume shall be submitted.
+Each land manager shall submit to the director annually, by March 15, a list of areas treated using non-burning alternatives to fire during the previous calendar year, including the number of acres, the specific types of alternatives used, and the location of these areas. - b) Long-term Fire Projections.
+Each land manager shall provide to the Director annually, by March 15, long-term projections of future prescribed fire activity for annual assessment of visibility impairment. - c) For a prescribed fire that covers less than 20 acres per burn or less than 30,000 cubic feet of piled material that is ignited when the clearing index is between 400 and 499, the land manager shall submit to the Director hourly photographs, a record of any complaints, hourly meteorological conditions and an hourly description of the smoke plume.